 The Impact focuses on how policy affects people.
 In Washington, the story often ends when Congress passes a law.
 For us, that’s where the story begins.
-We focus on the human consequences — positive and negative, expected and unexpected — when government bodies, nonprofits, or even academic institutions decide to start doing something differently.
+We focus on the human consequences — positive and negative, expected and unexpected — when government bodies, nonprofits, and even academic institutions decide to start doing something differently.